louisitvn/slate/source/index.html.md

 saveUrl | The URL to which BuilderJS submits its latest content for storing (handled by server script).
 See Storage section for details tags | Tags used by the BuilderJS to represent a dynamic value.
 See Tags section for the details view | Possible values include `design` and `preview`.
-Tell the builder to open in design or preview mode
+Tell the builder to open in design or preview mode renderTo | The parent element to which BuilderJS renders its content.
+It is `document.root` by default

 # Key Features